zuhito/katacoda-scenarios/node-red-playground/step1.md

 # Wait for the installation process
-The installation process will start the development version of Node-RED within 1 minute.
+The installation process will start the development version of Node-RED within one minute.

 # Open the Node-RED flow editor
 After installing the Node-RED, you can access the flow editor using the iframe or the following URL.